nsmeds/express-single-resource/README.md

     -All requests must be directed to the cats API, where :id is the unique id given for each resource at the time of creation http://localhost:8999/cats/:id

--Code Example of a GET request using SuperAgent on ECMA 6:
+-Code Example of a GET request using  on ECMA 6:

 ```javascript